Pottery kiln in Walmer Road

 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Pottery kiln in Walmer Road is a Romano-British industrial structure located in Middlesex.
-The kiln dates to the Roman period and represents evidence of pottery manufacture within the local settlement economy.
-As a recorded ancient monument, it contributes to archaeological understanding of Romano-British ceramic production and domestic craft industries in the region.
-The site's designation reflects its importance in documenting the material culture and economic activities of Roman Britain.
+The Pottery kiln in Walmer Road is a Romano-British ceramic production site located in Middlesex.
+The kiln dates to the Roman period and represents evidence of local pottery manufacture within the settlement pattern of Roman Britain.
+The site is designated as a scheduled ancient monument, reflecting its archaeological importance for understanding Romano-British craft production and economic activity in the region.

 Pottery kiln in Walmer Road is a scheduled monument protected by Historic England under reference 1002039.
 View the official record →

-Pottery kiln in Walmer Road is a Romano-British industrial structure located in Middlesex.
+# Pottery kiln in Walmer Road The Pottery kiln in Walmer Road is a Romano-British ceramic production site located in Middlesex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002039.

 Pottery kiln in Walmer Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002039.